Homeowner advice- Do you mow your lawn?

 How high should I mow my grass?

-- St Augustine- We recommend mowing at the highest setting on your lawn mower.
+- St Augustine- We recommend mowing at the highest setting.
 The grass should be four to five inches after cutting.

 - Bahiagrass- We recommend mowing at three inches.
 When Bahia goes to seed it may require making two passes.